sourcegraph/about/handbook/engineering/security/goals.md

 ### SOC Audit readiness

 **Problem:** As we begin providing a SaaS product, attaining a full SOC 2/3 certification will become necessary to enable the business.
 Note that a SOC 3 provides the same assurances as a SOC 2 certification, but contains fewer details, and is something that we can [freely distribute](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc3report.html).
-Therefore, we intend to pursue a SOC 3 certification in keeping with our company values of [openness and transparency](../../../company/values.md#open-and-transparent).
 If reasonable, we'll pursue SOC 2 type 2 in parallel with this, since it's the same audit process.
 After operating in a SOC 2 environment for six months, we will attain SOC 2 type 2 - as per the requirement.

 1. Configure [Vanta](https://www.vanta.com/) to document and plan our SOC readiness.
 1. Prepare for SOC 2 type 1 certification and contract with an auditor to complete the audit.